phpstan/phpstan-strict-rules/README.md

 * Disallow `empty()` - it's a very loose comparison (see [manual](https://secure.php.net/manual/en/function.empty.php)), it's recommended to use more strict one.
 * Always true `instanceof`, type-checking `is_*` functions and strict comparisons `===`/`!==`.
 These checks can be turned off by setting `checkAlwaysTrueInstanceof`/`checkAlwaysTrueCheckTypeFunctionCall`/`checkAlwaysTrueStrictComparison` to false.
 * Correct case for referenced and called function names.
+* Correct case for inherited and implemented method names.

 Additional rules are coming in subsequent releases!